Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 I think all of us are guilty of this at some point so let’s take a look at 10 reasons why we keep repeating the same mistakes and how we can turn those around to our advantage.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I may receive does not affect the price you pay.

 Often our mistakes turn into habits.
 The very nature of habits is that we do them over and over again.
 Doesn’t take much to see a problem there!

-There are so many things we do without even thinking about them which is great for reserving our mental energy but not great if what we automatically do is repeating a mistake over and over again.
+There are so many things we do without even thinking about them which is great for reserving our mental energy but not great if what we automatically do is repeat a mistake over and over again.

-Gotta love those vices, don’t you!
+Gotta love those vices, don’t you?
 We all have them (yes even the nicest, kindest person you know has a vice or two they just might be a bit tamer than most or be better at hiding them).

 I don’t think I need to write out a list of vices here, we all know the common culprits that mess with our lives, finances, health, happiness, and success.